 Saltwater references to fishing on the oceanic water and can be divided in inshore water or offshore waters.

-Offshore waters are those that a ave minimum depth of 71 feet.
-Kayak fishing in offshore waters represent a big challenge for the anglers as they usually have to paddle for long distances and have to deal with windy conditions and steep waves that’s why the best suited kayak for this are long and slim ones with moderate level of rocker.
+Offshore waters are those that ave a minimum depth of 71 feet.
+Kayak fishing in offshore waters represents a big challenge for the anglers as they usually have to paddle for long distances and have to deal with windy conditions and steep waves that’s why the best-suited kayak for this are long and slim ones with a moderate level of rocker.
 But surprisingly, again, the most used kayak for this are sit on top kayaks even when larger ones are best suited for this purpose.

 This is a question commonly asked by people interested in this relatively new sport.
 And these are some of the features that should be in every kayak with fishing intentions.

-First of all the most important thing that a fishing kayak should have are rod holders.
-The reason for this is quite obvious, when kayaking – unless you have a professional motor powered kayak – you control the movement of the boat with the paddle that requires you to use both of your hands.
+First of all, the most important thing that a fishing kayak should have is rod holders.
+The reason for this is quite obvious when kayaking – unless you have a professional motor-powered kayak – you control the movement of the boat with the paddle that requires you to use both of your hands.
 If you have already cast your line and desire to move to another location or are doing some trolling fishing or have to deal with rough conditions, being able to put your rod aside to paddle is somewhat of big importance.
 Some Kayak models special for fishing come with rod holder attachment or built-in ones.